 Kerima Elfaza is a freelance 3D fashion and costume designer based in Bremen, Germany.

-After completing her bachelor degree in Fashion Design at Burg Giebichenstein Kunsthochschule Halle and Royal Academy of Fine Arts Copenhagen, she is currently studying at the Hochschule für Künste in Bremen to take her master’s degree in Integrated Design.
+After completing her bachelor degree in Fashion Design at Burg Giebichenstein Kunsthochschule Halle and Royal Academy of Fine Arts Copenhagen, she studied Integrated Design at the Hochschule für Künste in Bremen to take her master’s degree.

 At this stage, her work is most focused on interdisciplinary projects in the field of 3D art, performances, future, textile and fashion design.